ronimizy/FluentSpreadsheets/README.md

 you must implement `IEnumerable<TSourceHeaderData> SelectHeaderData(THeaderData data)` method to extract collection of header data that prototypes will use from general header data.

-You also can implement `IPrototypeSegmentHeaderCustomizer<TData>` and customize header, which will be shown over all cells.
+You also can implement `IPrototypeSegmentHeaderCustomizer<TData>` and customize header component (all header components in an `HStack`), all changes allowed, except ones that will increase header's width.

 ### PrototypeSegmentBase